xhluca/pattern-text/README.md

 This is a fork of [pattern](https://github.com/clips/pattern), because the original library is not compatible with Python 3.7.

-This directly copies the `pattern.text` submodule without modification (except to `__init__.py` and renaming imports to `pattern_text`).
+This directly copies the `pattern.text` submodule with only minor modifications (Fixing `StopIteration` issues, adding `MANIFEST.in`, renaming imports to `pattern_text`).
 You can use it as a drop-in replacement for `pattern.text` in the original library with any python version (including 3.7+).
 This is meant as a temporary measure before `pattern.text` is updated in a future release.

 ### Installation: